PrabalParihar/usdc-facilator/README.md

-# USDC Facilitator Frontend
+# USDC Facilitator

-A React application that interacts with the USDCFacilitator smart contract to enable gasless USDC transfers using EIP-712 permit signatures.
+A full-stack application that enables gasless token transfers using EIP-712 permit signatures.
+Users sign permits off-chain, and a backend service executes the transactions.

 ## Features